R. Teal Witter

 More Writing

-I wrote lecture notes to accompany Chris Musco’s graduated algorithmic machine learning and data science class.
+I wrote lecture notes to accompany Chris Musco’s graduate algorithmic machine learning and data science class.
 I used a subset of these notes for my own randomized algorithms for data science class.

 I developed code-based tutorials on adversarial image attacks, neural style transfer, variational autoencoders, and diffusion for Chris Musco’s graduate machine learning class.